 Positive people approach situations realistically, prepared to make the changes necessary to overcome a problem.
 Negative people, on the other hand, often give in to the stress and pressure of the situation.
 This can lead to fear, worry, distress, anger and failure.

 Stress management techniques, including getting enough Rest, Relaxation and Sleep as well as physical exercise, are great ways of getting rid of negative thoughts and feelings.
-Understanding your thinking patterns, and learning to identify and eliminate negative thinking are key.
-You can learn how to do this in our article on Thought Awareness, Rational Thinking and Positive Thinking, and Mind Tools Club Premium members can find out how to become more optimistic in our Book Insight on Learned Optimism.
+Understanding your thinking patterns, and learning to identify and eliminate negative thinking, are key.
+You can learn how to do this in our article on Thought Awareness, Rational Thinking and Positive Thinking, and you can find out how to become more optimistic in our Book Insight on Learned Optimism.

 Learning to develop Empathy is essential for emotional intelligence, as is communicating effectively, and practicing Empathic Listening.
 These all help you really understand the other person's perspective.